nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 ### [Proposed Budget Feature]
 #### Proposed Implementaion
-The proposed budget feature is to facilitate the user to keep track of the total of his own appointments and whether it is within the budget he has set for himself.
+The proposed budget feature is to facilitate the user to keep track of the total cost of all of his own appointments and whether it is within the budget he has set for himself.
 The budget is an optional feature, and can easily be added through CLI.
 It supports the following operations: